- Walking Ireland’s Iconic Mountains – Number 1: Errigal

 If the steep climb hasn’t taken your breath away, the views from the summit of Slievemore definitely will.
 Right from the early stages of the climb once height is gained, the views that open up are stunning.
 However, it is from the summit of the mountain that you get a real appreciation of the simple beauty of the landscape that lies below.
 The expansive panoramic views from Slievemore are quite simply breath-taking.

 The view west is dominated by Croaghaun which sits kissing the Atlantic Ocean.
 Looking south draws the eye to the serene Keel Lough which was alive with the tiny figures of distant kite-surfers and kayakers.
 Beyond the lough is the wide span of Trawmore, yet another Blue-Flag beach, leading to the spectacular Minuan Cliffs and the mast-topped Minuan Heights.
 Out to sea is the unmistakable, mysterious and enticing outline of Clare Island, the home of Granuaile, topped by Knockmore, ‘the great hill’.
-To the east beyond the island lies the mainland back dropped by the Nephins.
-Finally, the views north take in Blacksod Bay and Belmullet in the distance and the two wonderful beaches of Dugort, Golden Strand sitting behind Silver Strand, our starting point, at the foot of Slievemore.
+To the east beyond the island lies the mainland backdropped by the Nephins.
+Finally, the views north take in Blacksod Bay and Belmullet in the distance and the two wonderful beaches of Dugort, Golden Strand and our starting point Silver Strand sitting at the foot of Slievemore.

 If the weather allows, take some time to enjoy what must be the finest viewpoint in Achill.
 I had only arrived at the summit when I got a fine demonstration of how quickly the weather can change on the edge of Ireland when a thick covering of cloud quickly moved in and the beautiful views disappeared.